 - Receive training in growth mindset, communication skills, group dynamics, leadership, and mentoring, and

 - Have a chance to connect with students, staff, faculty, administrators, and industry members.

-Hired EXCEL peer mentors must be available for paid training June 4-8 or Aug.
-13-17, 2018.
+Hired EXCEL peer mentors must be available for paid training during the summer.
 Additional summer employment opportunities are also available.

 Applications will reopen in Spring 2019.